Choose a language:

 And third, by incorporating the internet into their democracy and cultural activities, they made not just top-down political changes, but citizen-centered cultural changes.

-Today, Denmark’s Agency for Digital Government continues to update its digital strategy with new reports every 4 years.
+Today, Denmark’s Agency for Digital Government continues to update its digital strategy with new reports every four years.
 It regularly engages in public-private partnerships to boost its digital capabilities.
 And it consistently improves services with a focus on inclusion and engagement for citizen centricity.

 Discover the 6 strategies egovernment leaders use to deliver a better citizen experience